 Trigger Events from Stripe Payments

-Use the Stripe integration to send a Purchase event to Meta each time a payment completes in Stripe.
+Use the Stripe integration to send purchase and subscription events to Meta automatically when payments complete in Stripe.
 This is the simplest way to track Stripe sales without building a custom setup.

 Before you start, make sure your site is already connected in PixelFlow and you have access to create a restricted API key in Stripe.